vllm-project/vllm/README.md

 - State-of-the-art serving throughput
 - Efficient management of attention key and value memory with **PagedAttention**
-- Dynamic batching of incoming requests
+- Continuous batching of incoming requests
 - Optimized CUDA kernels

 vLLM is flexible and easy to use with: